enricobottazzi/ZKverse/README.md

 Since the output I’m choosing here are 3 and 11, the output should be 33!

-How to generate a witness ?

 `node multiplier_js/generate_witness.js multiplier_js/multiplier.wasm in.json witness.wtns`

 I’m passing 3 parameters ⇒ the first one `multiplier_js/multiplier.wasm` is the file that I am gonna use to generate the witness `in.json`  is the input I just created to generate the witness and `witness.wtns` is the file output that I want to generate.
 In witness.wtns I will see displayed all the intermediary values that the program is computing

+### Viewing the witness

-- Wiewing the witness ⇒ right now it is in binary so we need to convert it to JSON to actually see that
+right now it is in binary so we need to convert it to JSON to actually see that

 `snarkjs wtns export json witness.wtns witness.json`